lbarras27/MS_Face_Recognition/README.md

 - `--image-path`: the path to the directory that contains all the images.
 By default, the path is `./datasets/{dataset}/imgs`.
 For example in LFR dataset, this is the directory that contains all the folder identities.
 - `--metadata-path`: the path to the metadata folder.
 By default, the path is `./datasets/{dataset}/metadata`.
 - `--result-dir`: The path to the directory that will contains the results (ROC curves plot, ).
 By default, the path is `./datasets/{dataset}/results`.
-- `--batch-size`: The batch size to use (allow to speed up the testing)
+- `--batch-size`: The batch size to use (allow to speed up the testing).
+By default, it is equal to 32.